apache/nuttx/configs/samv71-xult/README.txt

     CONFIG_SAMV7_USBHS_NDTDS=32               : Number of DMA transfer descriptors CONFIG_SAMV7_USBHS_PREALLOCATE=y          : Pre-allocate descriptors

+As noted above, this driver will not work correctly if the write back data cache is enable:

+    CONFIG_ARMV7M_DCACHE_WRITETHROUGH=n

 In order to be usable, you must all enabled some class driver(s) for the USBHS device controller.
 Here, for example, is how to configure the CDC/ACM serial device class: